If You Can Connect It, Protect It

 No more, no less.

 Computers that can be reprogrammed for just about any purpose.
 The computing capacity these devices hold is unimaginably vast, and certainly much larger than needed for their original purpose because there aren’t any smaller CPUs around.
 Just as I can’t really purchase a 500GB HDD these days, I’d also have a hard time acquiring a ‘slow’ CPU.
 They simply aren’t in the market anymore.
 Manufacturers utilize what’s available.
-What often means is quad cores with computing power of Herculean proportions.
+What that often means is quad cores with computing power of Herculean proportions.
 Think of it as though we’re putting more computing power into a light bulb than we’d need to go to the moon.
 Imagine that!
 And when the security isn’t sufficient (and, by the way, it never is), things go really, REALLY wrong.

 So what’s our solution to this?